srinivasans74/FC-GPU/INSTALL.md

 ## Porting CUDA Workloads to AMD ROCm

-To convert CUDA code to HIP for AMD GPUs:
+To convert CUDA code to HIP for AMD GPUs Please check (Experiments/FC-GPU_amd/):
+:

 ```bash
 for file in *.cu; do